 Now, sometimes there’s not just one touchpoint, there are several.

-Maybe your customer first searched for your dispensary on Google and checked out your website without making a purchase.
+Maybe your customer first searched for your dispensary on Google (thanks to your SEO or Google Ads efforts) and checked out your website without making a purchase.
 Then, a few days later, they saw your Geo-Ad and clicked on it to make a purchase.
 The Geo-Ad become the touchpoint, and the sale—particularly the revenue generated from the sale—will be attributed to that marketing channel.